What is Miller Heiman Strategic Selling? The Sales Strategy For Enterprise Sales

 As a sales leader, it’s your job to determine the strengths and weaknesses of your team, identify key methods that work in your market, and create a repeatable sales process that your team and your customers love.

 Miller Heiman’s sales methodology may be a good place to start if you manage a large sales team dealing with enterprise sales.
-But don’t be afraid to experiment.
+But don’t be afraid to experiment by adding automation and some flexibility into your sales process.